 The neutral system for this mower consists of two neutral linkage rods and a pivot that connects the ground speed control lever to the transmission.
 The lower rod that connects the transmission to the pivot is factory preset and should not be changed for neutral adjustment purposes.
-The adjustment is achieved by changing the length of the upper rod (A, Figure 49) that connects the ground speed control lever to the pivot.
+The adjustment is achieved by changing the length of the upper rod (A, Figure 47) that connects the ground speed control lever to the pivot.

-Determining if Adjustment is Necessary: If the tractor "creeps" while the ground speed control levers are locked in the NEUTRAL, then it may be necessary to adjust the linkage rods.
+Determining if Adjustment is Necessary: If the zero-turn rider "creeps" while the ground speed control levers are locked in the NEUTRAL LOCKOUT position, then it may be necessary to adjust the linkage rods.